-Despite primary laws banning handheld device use and texting for all drivers, and all cell phone use for novice drivers, distracted driving is still a problem in West Virginia.
+Despite the state's primary laws banning handheld device use and texting for all drivers, and all cell phone use for novice drivers, distracted driving is still a problem in West Virginia.
 While detailed distracted driving crash data currently are not available, the GHSP has citation and survey data that support the need to address distracted driving.